tushar-sharma/tushar-sharma.github.io/_posts/2013-11-06-why-i-never-close-emacs.md

 Emacs is modeless editor which mean that unlike vim, you can start inserting text as soon as you open it.
 This is one of the reason why it's popular with newbies.
 But that doesn't mean you can't get your hands dirty with emacs.

 Most people criticize emacs user for trying to do everything with emacs except editing.
-So let's begin with editing for which emacs was built for.
+So let's begin with editing for which emacs was initially built.

 Emacs can handle pretty much any type of file.
 Just type

 	$ emacs myFile.ext

-Emacs does syntax highlighting and indentation.
+Emacs also does syntax highlighting and indentation.
 It usually follows GNU style of indentation.
 The best thing about emacs is that you can customize it the way you want.
-I usuall like [Allman] indentation when editing `C` code with `4 spaces`.
+I usually like [Allman] indentation when editing `C` code with `4 spaces`.
 To change it, add this to your `~/.emacs` file.

 {% highlight common-lisp  %}
     (setq c-default-style "linux"